smainar/trex_backend/README.md

 ### Remove Leg

 Deletes a leg from the DB.
-A delete action will delete all destinations associated with the deleted leg.
+A delete action will delete all destinations associated with the leg.

 Required Fields
 - id